|

 1968 Tlatelolco massacre and Olympics

-maquiladoras started late 60s 70-80s massive Peso devaluation, huge debt IMF bailout 90s decline of Columbian drug cartels leads to rise of Mexican drug cartels,which now control 70% of the illegal drug flow into the U.S. 2006 Pres.Calderon intensifies war on cartels. |
+Maquiladoras started late 60s 70-80s massive Peso devaluation, Huge debt IMF bailout 90s decline of Colombian drug cartels leads to rise of Mexican drug cartels,which now control 70% of the illegal drug flow into the U.S. 2006 Pres.Calderon intensifies war on cartels. |

 ||